 When is the best time to see the Northern Lights?

 Generally speaking, the long dark nights between September and March offer the best viewing conditions for the Aurora Borealis.
 But it depends on where you’re going; there are destinations where it’s sometimes possible to catch the lights from the end of August until April, but the winter season brings with it earlier, darker evenings, which offers a greater chance to score a good view.
 General forecasts from The Alaska Geophysical Institute are available to determine the likelihood of aurora appearing, but the weather will always play a part in your chances of catching a glimpse.
+More precisions by country on our article When Is The Best Time To See The Northern Lights?

 What can I do to increase my chances of seeing the Northern Lights?